warroyo/tmc-tap-eks-guide/README.md

 ```

-## Create the AWS roles/policies for ECR
+### Create the AWS roles/policies for ECR

 [official docs](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.7/tap/install-aws-resources.html#create-iam-roles-6)

+This sets up two roles with some inline policy and a trust policy.
+This is required for using IRSA with ECR and allows the build service to pull and push images via the role.
+These should be applied to the build cluster.

 export the required vars
 ```